 distinguished from the next higher exempt management classification of Police Captain in that the latter

-has executive management responsibility and serves as Deputy Chief of Police.
+has executive management responsibility.
 The Police Lieutenant is

 distinguished from the next lower classification of Police Sergeant in that the latter is a non-exempt